Heroin Withdrawal Symptoms-Timeline

 Muscle aches can continue during this stage, most commonly in the back or shoulder area.
 A user will find it difficult to sleep for more than a few hours at a time.
 For many, regular sleep patterns do not start to return for years.

 Although the user seems coherent and clear-headed, he is not out of the woods yet.
 Emotional symptoms peak during this stage of withdrawal.
-These emotional symptoms are present deep inside the user’s psyche so they are not easy to identify through physical observation of the user alone.
-A user will experience emotional extremes, in quick succession.
-Extreme anxiety followed by extreme depression followed by extreme emptiness and so on.
+These emotional symptoms are present deep inside the user’s psyche.
+They are difficult to identify through physical observation.
+A user experiences extreme emotion, from anger to depression, to anxiety, in quick succession.
+Extreme anxiety is followed by extreme depression followed by extreme emptiness and so on.

-A skilled mental health professional will be able to help the user identify these symptoms (emotional trauma, depression disorder, insomnia, general anxiety disorder and so on) and develop healthy ways to cope with them.
+A skilled mental health professional can help the user identify these symptoms (emotional trauma, depression disorder, insomnia, general anxiety disorder, and so on) and develop healthy ways to cope with them.
 Without proper symptom management, a relapse becomes much more likely.

 Recovery: A Family Affair

-After intense physical withdrawals, Stage 2 is accompanied by the seemingly never-ending symptoms of Post Acute Withdrawal Syndrome.
-(PAWS) PAWS is defined by the lingering symptoms experienced after getting off of drugs.
+After intense physical withdrawals, Stage 2 is accompanied by the seemingly never-ending symptoms of Post-Acute Withdrawal Syndrome.
+(PAWS) PAWS is defined by the lingering symptoms experienced after getting off drugs.